mudasobwa/mudasobwa.github.io/_posts/2015-09-02-pry-and-stdin.md

 ---
 layout: post
 title: "Pry :: breakpoint or ARGF?"
-description: "Hwo to make binding.pry work when $stdin is given"
+description: "How to make binding.pry work when $stdin is given"
 category: hacking
 tags:
   - ruby